-What does the process data tell you? (process data describes the way programs are conducted; provides evidence of participant involvement in programs; answers the question "What did you do for whom?")

-Overall the data showcased that parents were pleased with the various programs offered at Belair.
-Students enjoy participating in the various clubs, sports, and various activities offered at Belair.
+р (What does the process data tell you? process data describes the way programs are conducted; provides evidence of participant involvement in programs; answers the question "What did you do for whom?")
+Overall, the data showcased that parents were pleased with the various programs offered at Belair.
+Students enjoy participating in the various clubs, sports, and various activities offered at Belair. -------- -- ---

-DATA COLLECTION ANALYSIS

 What achievement data did you use?
-Data from District benchmarks, diagnostic assessments, and GMAS TITL 1 ml What does your achievement data tell you?
-The monitoring of Tier 1 instruction is a priority at Belair.
+Data from District benchmarks, diagnostic assessments, and GMAS.

+What does your achievement data tell you?
+The monitoring of Tier 1 instruction is a priority at Belair. --- ---

 What demographic data did you use?
-Data was analyzed based on racial and ethnical backgrounds What does the demographic data tell you?
-The percentage of African American students at Belair is increasing while What does the demographic data ten you: other minorities are decreasing.
-Sped students are underperforming at a larger percentage rate than previous years.
+Data was analyzed based on racial and ethnical backgrounds.
+What demographic data did you use?
+Data was analyzed based on racial and ethnical backgrounds.

+The percentage of African American students at Belair is increasing while other minorities are decreasing.
+SPED students are underperforming at a larger percentage rate than previous years.